taunsquared/taunsquared.github.io/_open-lab-notebook/09-the-first-VIRS-ch01-teaser-09.md

 {% include figure image_path="/assets/images/openLabNotebook/TheFirstVIRS/TheFirstVIRS_ch1_p07_web-01.jpg"
 alt="Chapter 1, page 7" caption="Art by Matteo Farinella, Lettering by Danbee Kim." %}

-## Annotations

-Kai looks down at her lap with hard eyes.

-Kai: **"I'll manage long enough for you to set up a splicing station in Sweden...but we'll need you to be quick..."**

-Kai hands Majhee a letter covered in legal jargon.

-Kai: **"*This* was in our mail pile this morning..."**

-Majhee: **"From Space Co? '...challenges arising from our pursuit of exclusive patents ... we write to inform you of a forthcoming publication embargo on research concerning SynTh-spliced [photon-harvesting biofilms](https://cen.acs.org/energy/solar-power/Organic-solar-cell-smashes-performance/96/web/2018/08)...*IN 6 WEEKS*'??"**

-Nova: **"I'm *convinced* they're lurking in the OSE forums."**

-*OSE = Open SynTh Exchange*

-Kai: **"Well, outrunning Space Co to *every* application of SynTh was never a long-term sustainable plan, Nova..."**

-Nova: **"So what do we do?"**

-Majhee, angrily: **"No more low-hanging fruit.
-We sprint to finish the biofilm paper...then I say we put everything we've got towards developing the SynTh-hybrid skin idea!"**

-Nova: **"*Yes!!* Self-cleaning and self-mending fabric, here we come!"**

-Iara: **"But Nova, so far we've only ever managed fabric that changes color and texture...and Breno's confirmed that Space Co's patent on SynTh batteries *cuts us out*.
-We need a different source of fuel."**

-Felix: **"Bastards!
-They would've taken *at least* another 5 years without us or the OSE!"**

-Breno: **"Lucky for us, *22 failed experiments* trying other sources of fuel are already up on the OSE..."**

 ### Learn More

 To learn more about this graphic novel, please visit [www.danbeekim.org/VIRS](/VIRS){:target="_blank"}